 This ensures a higher quality image.

 Hopefully, these tips will assist your social media manager with pushing your event or promoting your item of sale.
-It may even help ease tension with your company’s digital manager.
+It may even help ease tensions and get your project moving a little faster.